prometheus/prometheus/docs/querying/api.md

 - `rule_group[]=<string>`: only return rules with the given rule group name.
 If the parameter is repeated, rules with any of the provided rule group names are returned.
 When the parameter is absent or empty, no filtering is done.
 - `file[]=<string>`: only return rules with the given filepath.
 If the parameter is repeated, rules with any of the provided filepaths are returned.
 When the parameter is absent or empty, no filtering is done.
 - `exclude_alerts=<bool>`: only return rules, do not return active alerts.
+- `match[]=<label_selector>`: Repeated label selector argument that select rules which have labels that satisfy the selectors.
+Optional.

 ```json
 $ curl http://localhost:9090/api/v1/rules